-Documentation:

-Policy 115.381

 Pathway Inc. PREA Manual

 Intake Resident Training Information

 PREA Orientation Training

 SVVSAB Screening Instrument

 Resident Files

 Interviews

 Interview Director

 Interview Chief Operations Officer/PREA Coordinator

 Interview Program Director/PREA Manager

 Interview with Nurse

-Interview with Therapists
+Interview with Therapist

 Interview with Supervisors

 Interview with Staff

 Interviews with Residents

-(a)(b)Pathway Baldwin County LLC policy provides for a resident who indicates they have been a victim of sexual abuse or perpetrator in the past whether it was in a institution or in the community will be provided the opportunity to meet with their therapist within 72 hours of admission.
-The therapist conducts the SVVSAB Screening Instrument.
-Residents are also seen by facility medical staff within 72 hours of being detained. (c) The information gathered by the mental and health care personnel is password protected and can only be viewed by mental health and medical staff along with the director and program director.
+- (a)(b)Pathway Group Home policy provides for a resident who indicates they have been a victim of sexual abuse or perpetrator in the past whether it was in a institution or in the community be provided the opportunity to meet with their therapist upon admission to the facility.
+The therapist conducts the SVVSAB Screening Instrument and conducts PREA orientation training.
+Residents are also seen by facility medical staff within 72 hours of being detained. - (c) The information gathered by the mental and health care personnel is password protected and can only be viewed by mental health and medical staff along with the director and program director. - (d) Residents are informed of mandatory reporting requirements when meeting with the therapist and medical health providers.